MaratMingazov/MaratMingazov/README.md

 ### Get in touch
 1. If you want to a short call with me - [calendly](https://calendly.com/maratmingazovr/call-with-marat-mingazov)
-2. check my candyjar profile - https://candyjar.io/p/MaratMingazov
+2. Check my candyjar profile - https://candyjar.io/p/MaratMingazov
-3. check my linkedin profile - https://www.linkedin.com/in/maratmingazovr/
+3. Check my linkedin profile - https://www.linkedin.com/in/maratmingazovr/
-4. write me on telegram - @MaratMingazovR
+4. Write me on telegram - @MaratMingazovR

 See you :)